 The Constrained Application Protocol (CoAP) MTP transfers USP Records between USP Endpoints using the CoAP protocol as defined in RFC 7252.
 Messages that are transferred between CoAP clients and servers utilize a request/response messaging interaction based on RESTful architectural principles.
 The following figure depicts the transfer of the USP Records between USP Endpoints.

-Figure COAP.1 - USP Request/Response over the CoAP MTP
+Figure COAP.1 - Example: USP Request/Response over the CoAP MTP

-USP Requests encoded within a USP Record are encapsulated within a CoAP request message.
+In this example, a USP Request is encoded within a USP Record and encapsulated within a CoAP request message.
 When a USP Endpoint receives the CoAP request message the USP Endpoint immediately sends a CoAP response message (with no USP Record) to indicate receipt of the message.
 A USP Response encoded within a USP Record is encapsulated in a new CoAP request message.
-When a USP Endpoint receives a USP Response, it sends a CoAP response message that indicates receipt of the message.
+When the USP Endpoint receives the USP Response, it sends a CoAP response message that indicates receipt of the message.
 Therefore, all Endpoints supporting CoAP will implement both CoAP client and server.

 As noted in the definition of a USP Request, this USP Record either requests the Agent perform some action (create, update, delete, operate, etc.), requests information about an Agent or one or more Service Elements, or acts as a means to deliver Notifications from the Agent to the Controller.
 Notifications will only cause a USP Response to be generated if specified in the Notification Request.
 However, the CoAP response will always be sent.